openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 * If you’d like to seamlessly keep all your old Azure NS data showing in your new Heroku NS site, you’ll need to copy and paste your old `MONGODB` string from your Azure site.
 Find it in either Application Settings or Connection strings in your Azure control panel and then go to Heroku’s `MONGODB_URI` line.
 Replace the content with your copied string from Azure.
 Double check that your Azure collection used the “entries” name…if it doesn’t, then you will need to update that variable in Heroku to match as well.

-**Note:** It's a good idea to to check your deployment connection in Heroku's dashboard after your deploy (typically this still needs to be manually connected after initial setup).
+**Note:** It's a good idea to check your deployment connection in Heroku's dashboard after your deploy (typically this still needs to be manually connected after initial setup).
 Go your `Deploy` tab in your Heroku dashboard, click on the GitHub service, and select your GitHub cgm-remote-monitor repository.
 You can select the cgm-remote-monitor branch you'd like to deploy at the bottom of the screen.
 Both master and dev branches work for OpenAPS.

 ![Deploy branch](../Images/nightscout/deploy_branch.jpg)